Mission and Equity Statement:

 The Destiny City Film Festival is a homegrown, true-Tacoma community event, inspired by our city’s nickname – The City of Destiny – and built to showcase the best independent films from the Pacific Northwest and beyond.
 DCFF is organized by people who believe at the heart of every great movie is a great story, one that is destined to invigorate an audience through the art form of film.
 DCFF credits the ingenuity of independent filmmakers for continuing the tradition of compelling storytelling through motion pictures in the digital age, whether told in the documentary, animated, experimental, or narrative form.
 It is our passion to provide screens for the finest of these independent films and strengthen the local film community by building an engaged audience.

 Audiences and filmmakers can expect top-quality programming of films, workshops, and panel discussions.
 DCFF aims to enhance the vitality of independent filmmaking in the South Puget Sound and Pacific Northwest by playing local films along with the best being produced from around the world.
 The Northwest cinema landscape and the thriving talent of its storytellers deserve to be celebrated — and audiences deserve to see great movies.
 The experienced and devoted DCFF staff is thrilled to be part of this process.

 The Destiny City Film Festival has traditionally been hosted by one of Tacoma’s oldest movie theaters and, at nearly 100 years old, is one of the oldest continuously operating movie theaters in the country—the historic Blue Mouse Theater in the Proctor District of Tacoma, Washington.
-For our 8th annual festival (February 26 – March 7, 2021), we are planning a hybrid event with virtual film screenings and limited in-person events.
+For our 9th annual festival (February 25 – March 6, 2022), we are planning a hybrid virtual/in-person festival consisting of film screenings and special events.

 In support of local filmmakers, film submission is free for Pierce County residents!
 Submission fees are discounted for all Washington State residents, and students of all ages (K-12, undergraduate, graduate).
 All residents of Washington state will receive two (2) ticket vouchers just for submitting.
 For more details on submitting to DCFF, click here.